SCAN Health Plan: Community benefits

-Independence at Home (IAH), a community service of SCAN Health Plan, provides intensive care management for low-income seniors and builds community capacity to serve older adults.
-The services are provided through various county and state contract programs, the largest of which is the Multipurpose Senior Services Program and programs funded by SCAN Health Plan to support its mission of keeping seniors healthy and independent.
-IAH also provides a resource and referral line to connect seniors and their caregivers to needed services and support in Los Angeles, Orange, Riverside and San Bernardino counties and a virtual senior center for older adults in all the communities served by SCAN Health Plan.
+Independence at Home (IAH), a community service of SCAN Health Plan, provides intensive care management for low-income seniors and helps build community capacity to serve older adults.

+Its services are delivered through county and state contract programs, the largest of which is the Multipurpose Senior Services Program, as well as programs funded by SCAN Health Plan to support its mission of keeping seniors healthy and independent.

+IAH also provides a resource and referral line to connect seniors and caregivers to needed services across Los Angeles, Orange, Riverside, and San Bernardino counties, along with a virtual senior center for older adults in all communities served by SCAN.

-Diversification
+Diversification and expansion into care delivery

-Beginning in 2020, SCAN began a diversification program through its SCAN Group parent organization aimed at developing to deliver evidence-based, patient-centered care to older adults.
-Beginning in 2021, SCAN launched four new companies:
+Beginning in 2020, SCAN expanded into care delivery through its parent organization, SCAN Group, with a focus on developing evidence-based, patient-centered care for vulnerable populations.

+Beginning in 2021, SCAN launched four new care delivery organizations: